HaSPeR: An Image Repository for Hand Shadow Puppet Recognition: Methodology for Benchmarking

 \subsection{Error Analysis}

-The confusion matrix for the \textsc{InceptionV3} model on our dataset, presented in Figure \ref{fig:confusion_matrix}, reveals that the `Panther' class exhibits the highest count of misclassifications.
-One obvious reason for this is the somewhat significant inter-class similarity among the `Dog', `Elephant', and `Panther' classes.
+The confusion matrix for the \textsc{ResNet34} model on our dataset, presented in Figure \ref{fig:confusion_matrix}, reveals that the `Crab' class exhibits the highest count of misclassifications.
+One obvious reason for this is the somewhat significant inter-class similarity among the `Bird', `Moose', `Rabbit', and `Crab' classes.
 Most of the misclassified samples are from visually similar classes.
 We can posit that navigating the intricacies of visually similar classes poses a significant challenge in this image classification task, as evident from the other pale-red entries of the confusion matrix in Figure \ref{fig:confusion_matrix}.
 Even to the keen human eye, distinguishing between these classes may be perplexing, as they share common visual features, shapes, or color patterns that result in a high degree of resemblance.
 We examine various aspects, such as the distinctive features or characteristics that might have led to confusion and the degree of similarity between the misclassified classes.
-Figure \ref{fig:fig9a} and \ref{fig:fig9b} show the confusion between a `Crab' sample and a `Rabbit' sample which look visually quite similar.
-The same holds for the sole `Moose' sample that is misclassified as a 'Bird' sample by the \textsc{InceptionV3} model, as depicted in Figure \ref{fig:fig9c} and \ref{fig:fig9d}.
+Figure \ref{fig:fig9a} and \ref{fig:fig9f} show the confusion between a `Crab' sample and a `Rabbit' sample which look visually quite similar.
+The same holds for one of the six `Moose' samples that are misclassified as `Bird' samples by the \textsc{ResNet34} model, as depicted in Figure \ref{fig:fig9b} and \ref{fig:fig9g}.
 We observe that misclassifications of this type occur when images belonging to different, but visually akin categories, are erroneously assigned to the wrong class.
-The green entries along the diagonal of the confusion matrix in Figure \ref{fig:confusion_matrix} indicate the reasonably good classwise prediction performance of the \textsc{InceptionV3} model, even though there exists a slight class imbalance in \hasper.
+Another reason for misclassifications is the ambiguity of shape present in mid-action frames.
+For instance, the `Bird' sample in Figure \ref{fig:fig9h} is a transition frame between two successive wing flaps.
+However, due to the presence of this ambiguous sample in the training set of the `Bird' class, the \textsc{ResNet34} ends up misclassifying the `Panther' sample in Figure \ref{fig:fig9c} as a `Bird' sample.
+The misclassification portrayed by the pair of Figure \ref{fig:fig9d} and \ref{fig:fig9i} is due to the combination of poor lighting and ineptitude of the amateur child puppeteer in creating `Llama' shadows.
+The model confuses the ear protrusions of the `Llama' sample to be the tentacular eyes of a `Snail' sample.
+For Figure \ref{fig:fig9e}, we can pontificate the misclassification reasons to be the overlapping of the fingers and the distorted angle at which the sample was captured.
+The `Snail' sample thereby gets wrongly classified as a `Bird' sample due to the existence of the analogous sample portrayed in Figure \ref{fig:fig9j}.
+The green entries along the diagonal of the confusion matrix in Figure \ref{fig:confusion_matrix} indicate the reasonably good classwise prediction performance of the \textsc{ResNet34} model, which is, to some extent, due to the perfectly balanced sample distribution in \hasper.